En español | Which vaccines are available and who can get them?

 You may need your vaccine card to schedule a booster shot.
 You may also need it for certain kinds of travel or other activities, so keep it in a safe place.
 You can take a photo of it with your smartphone for your own records.
 Experts warn that posting a photo of your card to social media could make you vulnerable to identity theft.

 If you’ve lost your vaccine card, call the site where you were vaccinated to request a new one or a copy of your vaccination record.
 You can also contact your state health department to request a replacement card or a copy of your record.

-All three vaccines reduce the risk of COVID-19 infections and are highly effective at preventing severe illness and death from the disease.
-But no vaccine is 100 percent effective and breakthrough infections, while rare, have been reported.
+How protected am I post-vaccination?
+All vaccines reduce the risk of COVID-19 infections and are highly effective at preventing severe illness and death from the disease.
+No vaccine is 100 percent effective, and infections can still occur post-vaccination.

 Also of Interest: